Five Cellular Automata

 Saving Images

 An image from any of the automata at any step may be saved to a .bmp file (817KB in size).
-After starting a run, and when the process is stopped or paused, a right-mouse-click (when the cursor is over the display) will bring up a dialog box asking if you wish to save the image (but only after the software has been activated).
+After starting a run, and when the process is stopped or paused, a right-mouse-click (when the cursor is over the display) will bring up a dialog box asking if you wish to save the image.
 If so you can select the name and location for the .bmp file in which the image is to be saved: